cecat/CeC-HA-Addons/README.md

-Repo for CeC's HASS Addons
+Repo for CeC's HASS (experimental) Addons

+Use at your own risk - these are useful for me but not supported in any way.